 - (Public Value) UCANR: Promoting healthy people and communities

-- Author: Belinda J. Messenger-Sikes
+- Author: Belinda Messenger-Sikes

 During the holiday season, the only creatures you want stirring in your home are your family, friends, and pets.
 But as temperatures drop, and the rain returns, some pests may seek shelter indoors with you.
 Rats and mice can be problems all year but in the cold weather, they prefer the warmth of your home to being outdoors and you might see more in your home.